 About This EpisodeWhat will it take for Americans to trust each other again?
-Long-time New York Times columnist Frank Bruni joins the podcast to talk about his days as a restaurant critic, his goals as an op-ed columnist, and the current state of civic discourse in America.
+Long-time New York Times columnist Frank Bruni talks about his days as a restaurant critic, his goals as an op-ed columnist and the current state of civic discourse in America.
 “Based on which [cable news channel] you’ve gone to, you can have an understanding of events and reality that is almost diametrically opposed to somebody else’s.
 That makes it so much more challenging to find common ground,” observes Bruni.
-“It’s going to take a much more robust conversation than we’re having about where and how people get their information,” he says.
+“I always try to return to a plea for civility, decency and understanding,” he concludes.

 Resources and Mentions:

 Frank Bruni, an Op-Ed columnist for the New York Times.
 He has been with the paper since 1985, and has served as a White House correspondent and chief restaurant critic.
 In his columns, he reflects on diverse topics, including: American politics, higher education, popular culture and gay rights.
 He is the author of numerous books, a CNN contributor, and author of a weekly newsletter through the New York Times: http://www.nytimes/BruniLetter

 The New York Times (NYT or NY Times) is an American daily newspaper based in New York City with a worldwide readership.
 Founded in 1851, the Times has since won 130 Pulitzer Prizes (the most of any newspaper), and has long been regarded within the industry as a national "newspaper of record".
 It is ranked 18th in the world by circulation and 3rd in the U.S.